safe-global/safe-smart-account/docs/error_codes.md

 Make sure you have enough of the gasToken or set it to `address(0)` if you want use ether.

 - **GS013: Safe transaction failed when gasPrice and safeTxGas were 0**
-This happen because the safe try to use all provided gas (gasLimit) but was insufficient.
-Increase the gasLimit value and retry.
+Transaction is not succesful, this could be for due to multiple reasons.

 ### General signature validation related
 - **GS020: Signatures data too short**
-There are less signatures that the owners threeshold.
+There are less signatures than the owners threshold.
 Provide as many as signatures as the owners threshold.

 - **GS021: Invalid contract signature location:** inside static part
-`s` value is pointing inside the static part, instead to dynamic part (should point to the corresponding data signature).
+Wrong contract `v=0` signature because `s` value is pointing inside the static part, instead to dynamic part (should point to the corresponding data signature).
-Review the value of `s` to point to the beggining of the correct signature.
+Review the value of `s` to point to the begining of the correct signature.
 More information about signatures:  https://docs.gnosis-safe.io/contracts/signatures

 - **GS022: Invalid contract signature location:** length not present
-`s` value is greater than the last position of signatures (is pointing to empty value).
+Wrong contract `v=0` signature because `s` value is greater than the last position of signatures (it's pointing to empty value).
-Review the `s` value to point to correct data signature or add missing data signature.
+Review s value to point to the correct data signature position or add the missing data signature.

 - **GS023: Invalid contract signature location:** data not complete
+Wrong contract `v=0` signature because `startingPosition + contractSignatureLen` is out of bounds.

 - **GS024: Invalid contract signature provided**
 The EIP1271 signature provided is wrong.
-If you don't want to use this type of signature review the `v` value (0 is equals to contract signature).
+If you don't want to use this type of signature review the `v` value (0 for a contract signature).
 The `hash` to generate the `signature` must be calculated by the account address provided in `r` value.
+More information about signatures:  https://docs.gnosis-safe.io/contracts/signatures

 - **GS025: Hash has not been approved**
-The address provided on 'r' has not the hash in the list of approved.
+The owner provided on 'r' has not pre-approved the safeTxHash.
-If you want to pre-approve the `tx-hash` take a look that you are calculating correctly the `hash` with the correct owner and calling the method with the correct owner.
+To pre-approve the safeTxHash call `approveHash` with the safeTxHash calculated by the owner.

 - **GS026: Invalid owner provided**
 The owner provided doesn't exist for the `Safe`
-Review that the owners provided on `r` exist and the owners are correctly sorted.
+Review that the signing owners are owners of the Safe and signatures are correctly sorted ascending by the owner (without EIP55 encoding).

 ### General auth related
 - **GS030`: Only owners can approve a hash**
 The sender is not an owner.
-Review that are using the correct sender.
+Review that a correct owner is being used.

 - **GS031: Method can only be called from this contract**
-Wrong contract is trying to execute a non authorized method.
+This method is only meant to be called from the contract itself.

 ### Module management related
 - **GS100: Modules have already been initialized**
-`setupModules` can be called once.
+`setupModules` can only be called once.

 - **GS101: Invalid module address provided**
-The module address provided cannot be `Zero` or `SENTINEL`.
+A module address cannot be zero address `address(0)` or sentinel address `address(1)`.

 - **GS102: Module has already been added**
-The module that are trying to add was added before.
+The module was added before.

 - **GS103: Invalid prevModule, module pair provided**
 `prevModule` is not the previous element to `module` in the module list.